ShouqAlqureshi/ShouqAlqureshi/README.md

 - 🌱 I’m currently learning **Java for the Java 8 OCA (1Z0-808) Certification**

-- 📫 How to reach me: **on email:shooqalsu@gmail.com || on linked: https://www.linkedin.com/in/shouq-al-qureshi-387972216**
+- 📫 How to reach me: **   email:shooqalsu@gmail.com    LinkedIn : https://www.linkedin.com/in/shouq-al-qureshi-387972216**

 - 📄 Know about my experiences: I have worked on projects with CSS, HTML, and JS I've made online shopping for my nano degree graduation project.
 Also, I have worked with OOP in Python and built a rock-paper-scissors game and an interactive story game. moreover, I have built a variety of Java projects.
 I would be glad if you check my projects and give me your feedback.